jeremyhsimons/percentage-difference-checker/README.md

 4. The crossbreak group (i.e. Wales means respondents who were based in Wales).
 5. The percentage of all respondents who chose this option for this question.
 6. The percentage of the crossbreak who chose this response for this question.
+7. The threshold set by the user.
-7. The difference between these two percentages (positive number indicates significantly higher, negative number indicates significantly lower).
+8. The difference between these two percentages (positive number indicates significantly higher, negative number indicates significantly lower).

 ### Using the program for future Public First polls